 The writer of this Letter sees Jesus’ death as making him the High Priest of the new covenant, an advocate that knows the depth of human temptation and suffering and so is always ready to help us.
 We are reminded that it was through Christ’s death that our salvation comes.

-Here mostly comments on how John differs.
+Here are mostly comments on how John differs from the other three gospels.
 As an overview, John has chosen to stress not so much the weakness which was spoken of in the Letter to the Hebrews, but to show Jesus’ total command of the entire event, even at the moment of his death.
 In contrast to Mark’s emphasis of Jesus humanity in suffering, John stresses his divine nature.
 Both are part of the mystery of who Christ was – and is.

 While relating the history and the tradition of the Passion, John has also used techniques familiar throughout the gospel to bring out the theological understanding of the events.
 He dramatizes scenes, as the dialogue with Pilate to make even clearer what kind of King Jesus is, and how he reaches his kingship through suffering and death.
 The use of misunderstanding, as so often in John allows clarification; and the use of irony and allusions to the Old Testament are other John techniques all present in the account.
 One scene that many think written by John is during the arrest of Jesus in the garden, when he is told they seek ‘Jesus the Nazarene’.
 In the Greek text his response is simply ‘I am,’ and although this could mean (as translated) ‘I am he’, it also echoes the divine name of the Old Testament, where God says, ‘I AM.’
 Jesus previously used this divine title for himself in John 8:58.
 The soldiers fall to the ground like the awe of those who have witnessed the presence of God.
 They can only arrest Jesus after he has made his control of events clear.